-11.3 Back-of-Sidewalk Profiles
+313.3 Back-of-Sidewalk Profile Sheet

-Grades shown on this sheet are at the back of the proposed sidewalk, and grades shown on roadway plan-profile sheets are at the profile grade line (PGL) denoted on the typical section.
-Prepare back-of-sidewalk profiles using standard cross section format.
+Sidewalk grades shown on this sheet are at the back of the proposed sidewalk.
+The location of the profile grade line (PGL) is denoted on the typical section.

+Prepare Back-of-Sidewalk Profile sheet using standard cross section format.
 For simple projects which do not involve many cross streets or driveways, the sheet may be divided horizontally to maximize usage.
 Stationing must progress from left to right and multiple profile views must be stacked from top to bottom.
 Match lines must be stationed.
 Care should be taken to preserve clarity and legibility.